jouvetg/igm/doc/anim_mp4_from_ncdf_ex.md

 the netcdf ex.nc file produced by module write_ncdf_ex.
 It only implements the 'final' function, the rest ('init', 'update') doing nothing.

-# I/O:

-Takes  : ncdf file ex.nc of transient 2d gridded data Return : mp4 animation of the ice thickness over time
+The module takes ncdf file ex.nc of transient 2d gridded data as input and producs a mp4 animation of the ice thickness over time.

 # Parameters: